About the Programme

 Background

-The Semen Freezing laboratory was established in 1975 for supplying superior quality frozen semen of cattle and buffalo breeds for breeding low productive dairy animals.
-Earlier, semen of only purebred Holstein-Friesian and Jersey bulls was frozen.
-Later, realising the need to freeze semen of crossbred bulls and buffaloes, bulls of crossbred species were also introduced in the bull station in 1987.
-With the expansion of the Cattle Development Programme in different indigenous breeding tracts of the country, the semen of indigenous cattle breeds like Gir, Sahiwal, Khillar, Amritmahal, Dangi, Hallikar, Tharparkar, Ongole, Krishna Valley, Gangatiri, Red Kandhari, Nimari, Red Sindhi, Rathi, Gaolao and buffalo breeds like Murrah, Surti, Jaffarabadi, Bhadavari, Banni, Pandharpuri and Nagpuri is being frozen for its use in the breed conservation and improvement programme.
+Gainful self-employment through the maintenance of dairy animals is one of the prime programmes among various development programmes operated by BAIF.
+Production of quality semen from exotic and indigenous cattle as well as buffalo breeds and its supply to the field Cattle Development Centres for improvement in milk has remained the core activity of BAIF since its inception.
+BAIF Semen Freezing Laboratory was established in 1975.
+The objective of the laboratory is to supply superior quality semen of cattle and buffalo for breeding the field animals.
+Earlier only purebred Holstein-Friesian and Jersey bulls’ semen was frozen.
+Later on, with realization of the need to freeze semen of crossbred bulls along with buffalo bulls of these species were added to the bull station in 1987.
+As Cattle Development Programme expanded in different indigenous breeding tracts, semen from indigenous cattle breeds like Gir, Sahiwal, Khillar, Amritmahal, Dangi, Hallikar, Tharparkar, Ongole, Krishna Valley, Gangatiri, Red Kandhari, Nimari, Red Sindhi, Rathi, Gaolao and buffalo breeds like Murrah, Surti, Jaffarabadi, Bhadavari, Banni, Pandharpuri, Nagpuri is being frozen for the breed conservation and improvement programme.

-The semen freezing laboratory has technical linkages with reputed national and international laboratories and was the first laboratory in the country, to be certified with ISO 9002:1994 in the year 2000 which later on, was upgraded to ISO- 9001:2000 in 2003 and ISO- 9001:2008 in 2010 and 2013 for its quality management system.
-In the year 2018, the ISO system was upgraded to 9001:2015 for which surveillance audit has been completed and the final certificate is awaited.
-The laboratory has also been ranked ‘A’ by the Central Monitoring Unit, Government of India.
-This laboratory has also been recognized by the Government of India as a standard laboratory for testing Artificial Insemination equipment including cryo-vessels apart from enjoying the trust of Government and private agencies including large milk co-operatives agencies all over the country as well as abroad for its quality frozen semen.
+Since inception, this Semen freezing laboratory has had technical collaboration with various well recognized national and international laboratories.
+The Semen Freezing Laboratory is the first in the country to be certified as an ISO 9002:1994 in the year 2000 and upgraded to ISO- 9001:2000 in 2003 and ISO- 9001:2008 in 2010 and again in 2013 for its quality management system.
+In the year 2018, the ISO system was upgraded to 9001:2015.
+The laboratory has been ranked ‘A’ by the Central Monitoring Unit of the Government of India and recognized as a standard laboratory for testing Artificial Insemination equipment including cryo-vessels.

 Bull Mother Farm